PointWolfAnj/js-softplay/README.md

 The function should also return `false` if the number of adults or children attempting to leave is greater than the current counts - for example, if there is 1 adult and 1 child inside the center, 2 children and 2 adults attempting to leave should return `false` and the counts should not be changed.

 ### function occupancy()
-This function should return an object with two keys - `adults` should contain the number of children currently inside the soft play center and `children` the number of children.
+This function should return an object with two keys - `adults` should contain the number of adults currently inside the soft play center and `children` the number of children.
 For example:

 ```javascript
 {